sal55/langs/MLang.md/readme.md

 Q can already call M via its FFI mechanism, and the M compile can automatically generate the interface modules Q needs.
 But this does deal with shared entities such as types, records, enums, named constants, macros and variables, which are needed for an application to make proper use of both.

 (In the 1990s, M was used for apps, and an early version of Q was used as an add-on scripting language implemented within the app.
-There was the rich, shared environment of that 3D graphics- and GUI-intensive application.
+There, it had the rich, shared environment of that 3D graphics- and GUI-intensive application.
 Now Q is a standalone language.)

 So a solution I'm looking at is for Q and M to be able to share modules that describe only such entities, and not executable code like functions.
 That allows modules containing M code (the full language now), to be processed with the discrete M compiler.